 Organist/Piano Player - We are looking for a keen volunteer to help us with our keyboard music during regular services.
 We enjoy the use of a fine, modern audio system, together with a very high quality piano and an ageing, but very serviceable, church organ.

 Please contact us at the church office, or a churchwarden for further details.

 Regular services on Sunday Mornings:

 Traditional said service according to the Book of Common Prayer.

-A mix of Classic and Modern Sung Hymns followed by a Celebration of Holy Communion.
+A service including Modern and Classic Sung Hymns followed by a Celebration of Holy Communion.
 This service can also been seen via the Zoom platform.

 Other regular services include:

 Wednesdays at 10am: Holy Communion